 Victor was born and raised in the Ryde area.
 He went to school at Marist Brothers Eastwood before studying law.
 He was a partner in a commercial law firm, where he represented clients in a number of landmark cases.

 Victor was elected as Member for Ryde at a by-election in October 2008.
 He was re-elected at the 2011 state election.

-Victor was sworn in as Minister for Aboriginal Affairs and Minister for Citizenship and Communities.
-His responsibilities included veterans’ affairs, volunteering, youth and multicultural affairs.
+In April 2011 he was sworn in as Minister for Aboriginal Affairs and Minister for Citizenship and Communities.
+His portfolio responsibilities included multicultural affairs, veterans’ affairs, volunteering and youth.

-Following the Baird Government’s re-election in March 2015, Victor was sworn in as the state’s first Minister for Innovation and Better Regulation.
+Following the Liberals & Nationals Government’s re-election in March 2015, Victor was sworn in as the state’s first Minister for Innovation and Better Regulation.

 Prior to his parliamentary career, Victor cherished the opportunity to travel to many places around the world and looks back fondly on his experiences in India, Central and South America, Europe, the US and Asia.

 He is also a passionate supporter of West Tigers rugby league team.